sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 - Hose cutters or new, sharp, blades
 - Zip ties and other quick solutions

-I would say a majority of these tools come pretty standard in a well-equipped DIY garage.
+### Fine tuning

 You may need to buy or borrow other carburetor and tuning specific tools like:
 - A vacuum-mercury gauge
 - AFR gauge
 - CO2 gauge
 - Fuel pressure gauge *get a good one, like from [Aeromotive Inc](https://www.summitracing.com/parts/aei-15632?seid=srese1).*
 - Smoke tester

-May 15, 2022: I'll edit this more when I can remember more tools.

 You need to think about this fuel system change like an undocumented engine swap.
 There are probably a handful of people in the world that have done the same setup and goals.
 The more common your car, the more common the setup, and the easier it will be.

 Other builds may have a different camshaft,  exhaust, or carburetor.
 I cannot cover every iteration of carbs, chassis, and other bolt-ons.
 Use this guide as a base and build your car from there.
 You will have to do all of the tuning, carburetor jetting, vacuum adjustments, heat management, plumbing, and electrical work.
 Many shops won't be willing to take on this work because it's very custom and very tedious for not a lot of gain.
 If you have a shop that can do it, again, I strongly recommend you think twice about this.
 Once you remove the manufacturer's original design, you ruin the balance of drivability, power, and reliability.

-Most projects will fail because they ruin the ability to drive them.
-Don't be that guy.

-I urge people to reconsider repairing their current system over replacing it because it gets very frustrating to convert and diagnose the whole system.
+Specific to the Volkswagen Golf MK1/A1 chassis, there is A TON of information out there on carb conversions, either with tradiational DCOE carburetors or bike carburetors.
+However, most of it is scattered here and there without much cohesion.
+I intend to write a more definitive one on bike carburetors.
+Consider repairing their current system over replacing it because it can get overwhelming (and expensive) if you aren't sure what you're doing.
 But if you're foolish enough to go through with a bike carb conversion like me, welcome!

 ## 0. Drafting